kgrid/kgrid-activator/README.md

 npm run docs:build`
 ```

-CircleCi publishes the documentation use [VuePress](https://vuepress.vuejs.org/) and
+CircleCi publishes the documentation using [VuePress](https://vuepress.vuejs.org/) and
 the ```.circleci/vuepress_deploy.sh``` script.
 The gh-pages branch is used for the publishing process and setup in the
 GitHub repository's GitHub Pages.